 How does a company’s insolvency affect employees and the company’s legal obligations to employees?

 Special legislation applies along with the Bankruptcy Code provisions with regard to the protection of the employees of the debtor following its declaration of bankruptcy.

 In general, following the bankruptcy declaration, the syndic may terminate employment contracts of an indefinite duration.
 Further, bankruptcy is deemed to be a serious cause for the termination of fixed-term employment contracts or contracts for the provision of services.
 Also, if the syndic foresees the viability of the business, the syndic or the debtor may request the preservation of the necessary positions of employment for a certain time.
-The terminated employees may participate in the bankruptcy procedure and claim unpaid wages and other benefits incurred before the bankruptcy declaration, as well as their legal severance amounts.
+The terminated employees may participate in the bankruptcy procedure and claim unpaid wages and other benefits incurred before the bankruptcy declaration, as well as their legal severance amounts, while a super privilege is provided for certain claims of employees, under specific conditions.
 Non-terminated employees will be satisfied from the liquidation proceeds as group creditors.

 Provisional measures granted under a rehabilitation procedure do not extend to employee claims unless so ordered by the court due to significant reasons and for a limited time.

 Under what circumstances will the courts in your jurisdiction recognise the validity of foreign insolvency proceedings?